Network Protocols: From Specification to Practice

 - Main Book: “DNS and BIND” by Cricket Liu

-What you’ll build: A DNS resolver that constructs queries, sends them to DNS servers, parses responses, and follows referrals from root servers all the way down to authoritative nameservers.
+What you’ll build: A DNS resolver that constructs queries, sends them to DNS servers, parses responses, and follows referrals from root servers to authoritative nameservers.

-Why it teaches protocol specifications: DNS (RFC 1035) is a masterclass in binary protocol design: variable-length labels, compression pointers, multiple record types.
-It also demonstrates hierarchical protocol design and caching.
-The message format is compact yet extensible, showing how protocols balance efficiency with flexibility.
+Why it teaches protocol specifications: DNS (RFC 1035) is a masterclass in compact binary protocol design: variable-length labels, compression pointers, multiple record types, and caching rules.

 Core challenges you’ll face: